Build Celadon From Source

 $ sudo apt-get update

-$ sudo apt-get install openjdk-8-jdk git ccache automake \
+$ sudo apt-get install -y wget openjdk-8-jdk git ccache automake \

 lzop bison gperf build-essential zip curl \